maul-esel/ahkbook/README.md

 * author posts mentioned in the index
 * improve and complete existing posts
 * translate posts in other languages (place them in a corresponding folder, such as `de/_posts` or `fr/_posts`).
+* add yourself to the list of contributors with a website of your choice ;-)

 ### Important note:
 This project is processed with [Jekyll](https://github.com/mojombo/jekyll#readme).
 Check it out before contributing.